leobudima/elogii-blog/content/how-to-manage-direct-to-consumer-d2c-fulfillment-for-ecommerce.md

 The platform empowers DTC fulfillment dispatchers to make necessary changes to daily operations and keep the drivers updated in no time.

-Elogii’s dispatch technology offers real-time visibility of drivers across territories, vehicle types, categories, and more.
+eLogii’s dispatch technology offers real-time visibility of drivers across territories, vehicle types, categories, and more.

 ### Route planning and optimization